Faculty Advisory Council

 His policy focus includes state and regional development, innovation, government procurement, skills formation, WHS and business regulation.

 Mark is the Executive Director of the Australian Advanced Manufacturing Council (AAMC).
 He is also the Chair of the NSW Industry Capability Network (ICN), a member of Safe Work Australia and the NSW Skills Board.

 David is Chairman of Capital Markets CRC (2013-current), and Visiting Professor, Imperial College London.
 David has also served as Director of Capital Markets CRC (2004-2012), and CEO of NICTA (National Information and Communications Technology Australia) Limited (2005-2011).

 Rebecca’s PhD on marsupial reproduction at the Zoology Department, University of Melbourne led her to the Smithsonian’s Conservation Biology Institute in 1997.
 There, Rebecca managed a laboratory and integrated her own area of expertise with other disciplines of science to conserve species and ecosystems.

 She spent five giant panda breeding seasons in the Wolong Nature Reserve, liaising with in country experts to facilitate the Smithsonian’s Giant Panda Program.
 During this same period she established the Neotropical Carnivore Initiative and with colleagues throughout the Americas, embarked on a multidisciplinary program aimed at improving the health, reproduction and conservation of jaguars.

-In April of 2007, she joined the team at Taronga Zoo as Manager of Research and Conservation.
-In this role she coordinates and facilitates science at Taronga across the disciplines of Wildlife Health, Ecology, Population Dynamics, Nutrition and Behaviour.
+For ten years from April 2007 she was Manager of Research and Conservation at Taronga Zoo, coordinating and facilitating science at Taronga Zoo across the disciplines of Wildlife Health, Ecology, Population Dynamics, Nutrition and Behaviour.
 These disciplines collaborate internally and with local universities to answer key questions, guiding wildlife and ecosystem management decisions.